 Little kids require a lot of stuff, but don’t over-pack.
 Make sure that you can easily carry all of your items, plus your child.
 Kids fall asleep or need to be carried, but if you’ve overpacked, you won’t have enough hands to take everything.
 A baby carrier is an excellent option for little ones who can’t walk well.

 However, pack a few extra diapers and wipes, a change of clothes, and essentials just in an emergency.
 A diaper blowout with extra diapers or a sick kid without a change of clothes can make traveling miserable.

 Explain to your kids what will be happening when you travel.
 Give them an outline of the trip to help them feel comfortable with the changes to their routine.
 It can be very overwhelming to kids when there are a lot of unexpected changes in their daily lives.
 When they know what to expect, they are more comfortable.

 A hungry child is never pleasant to be around.
 Neither is a hungry adult.
 When on a road trip or flying, you may encounter delays and altered dining times, so pack your bag full of snacks, and you won’t regret it.
 Pack healthy yet fun snacks like yogurt-covered raisins, cereal bars, crackers, and trail mix.

 Pack Comfort Items

-If your child has a favorite blanket, paci, or toy be sure to bring it.
-Sleeping in a new place can be uncomfortable and scary so lessen the impact by having familiar and favorite things on hand.
+If your child has a favorite blanket, pacifier, or toy, be sure to bring it.
+Sleeping in a new place can be uncomfortable and scary, so lessen the impact by having familiar and favorite things on hand.

 Pack extra comfort items if possible.
 Losing your only pacifier mid-trip can be stressful, especially since finding replacements may be difficult.